 '''

 cool

 sober

 laborious

 persevering

 independent

 jealous of their own liberties, and just to those of others

 Interested

 chicaning

 superstitious and hypocritical in their religion.

 In the South they are

 fiery

-Volúptuary
+Voluptuary

 indolent

 unsteady

 independent

 zealous for their own liberties, but trampling on those of others

 generous

 candid.

-without attachment or pretentious to any religion but that of the heart.
+without attachment or pretentious to any religion but that of the heart."

+PollEv.com/karolczuba247

+• Jefferson, Thomas.
+1785.
+"Letter to Chastellux."

 '''